How Exercise Affects Your Brain

-A 2020 literature review by the Shanghai University of Sport in China and published in CNS Neuroscience & Therapeutics observed that increasing exercise may correlate with lower risk of depression symptoms.
-Exercise, including cardio, weights training and mind-body practices like yoga, helped to reshape the brain structure of patients and improve symptoms.
+A 2020 literature review by the Shanghai University of Sport in China and published in CNS Neuroscience & Therapeutics observed that increasing exercise may correlate with a lower risk of depression symptoms.
+Exercise, including cardio, strength training and mind-body practices like yoga, helped to reshape the brain structure of patients and improve symptoms.

-More research is needed to establish a prescription for how much and what type of exercise is most effective to reap these benefits, however exercising at a moderate intensity just once a week will provide benefits.
+More research is needed to establish a prescription for how much and what type of exercise is most effective to reap these benefits, however, exercising at a moderate intensity just once a week will provide benefits.

 Exercise can improve cognition